-Chapter Five
+ON RAISING OUR LEVEL OF CONSCIOUSNESS

-An organism is suppressed toward death by accumulated pain.
+AN ORGANISM is suppressed towards death by accumulated pain.
 Pain in one great sweeping shock brings about immediate death.

-Pain in small doses over a lifetime gradually suppresses the organism toward death.
+Pain in small doses over a lifetime gradually suppresses the organism towards death.
 What is pain?